 |filler||1 (also filling system or filling mechanism) The mechanism that draws ink into the pen’s ink reservoir.
 See diagrams of many filling systems here.
 2 Early manufacturers’ term for the eyedropper supplied with an eyedropper-filling pen.
 See also eyedropper.|

 (also filler pump or just pump) The filling mechanism in a Parker Vacumatic pen or Vacumatic-filling “51”; comprises a spring-loaded plunger, a rubber diaphragm, and the two collars that secure them into the pen.
 Produced in three versions referred to as Lockdown, Speedline, and “plastic.”
-Illustrated in cutaway to the right is a third-generation filler, from a pen made after the U.S.A. entered World War II.
+Illustrated in cutaway below is a third-generation filler, from a pen made after the U.S.A. entered World War II.
 See also Vacumatic.

 A line of Sheaffer ecomony-model pens with an interchangeable nib system, introduced in 1948 and produced into the 1950s.
 (Sheaffer had earlier introduced the Fineline name for its line of mechanical pencils.)
 The Fineline was Sheaffer’s first pen range to use steel nibs.
-The illustration to the right shows a Fineline section and screw-out nib unit.
+The illustration below shows a Fineline section and screw-out nib unit.
 Later Fineline production lacked the extended rim on the screw-in sleeve.
 Although similar in appearance to Esterbrook’s Renew-Point nibs, Fineline nibs are not interchangeable with them.
 Shown below is a Fineline pen with a metal cap; the brand also included plastic-capped models.
 See also Personal-Point, Renew-Point, Select-O-Point.

 (Also Fingertip; but the pen’s distinctive logo shows two words) A pen model introduced by Moore in 1946, intended to compete with the Parker “51”.
-The Finger tip’s novel nib, inset into a conical brushed metal gripping section, wrote very poorly when mated with the pen’s unorthodox gold-channel feed.
+The Finger tip’s novel fingernail nib, set into a conical brushed metal gripping section with the feed concealed, wrote very poorly when mated with the pen’s unorthodox gold-channel feed.
 Moore fixed the writing issues, but the pen continued to do poorly and was withdrawn in 1951.
 Read a profile of the Finger tip here.
+See also fingernail nib.

 Parker’s marketing designation for its first production of the 61, in 1956.
 Each First Edition pen bore on its cap, near the lip and in line with the clip, the small First Edition medallion illustrated below.
 See also 61.